LoyolaChicagoBooks/introcs-csharp/rst/programstructure.rst

 We discuss the most basic syntax satisfied by all C# programs, which are plain text files, with names ending in ``.cs``.
-There will be additions later but any program you can run will include:
+There will be additions later, but any program you can run will include:

     | ``using System;``
     |